uaraven/antlrscope/README.md

 ## Using

-Headlights is a Java application, you will need Java 11 to run it.
+AntlrScope is a Java application, you will need Java 11 to run it.

-Get the latest jar from the [releases](https://github.com/uaraven/headlights/releases) and run it with
+Get the latest jar from the [releases](https://github.com/uaraven/antlrscope/releases) and run it with

     java -jar headlights-<version-number>.jar